hfalucas/articles/AngularJS App Structure/article.md

     ]);
 })();
 ```
-(write some kind of conclusion)

 ### #Handling Environments
-AngularJS doesn't support different envrionments out of the box, so I wondered if it was actually possible to accomplish this.
+AngularJS doesn't support different environments out of the box, so I wondered if it was actually possible to accomplish this.
 It turns out that it is, but with the help of [gulp](http://gulpjs.com/) or [grunt](http://gruntjs.com/).
 In our app one of the things I wanted to change deppending on the environment was the API URL.
 Here is how I solved the problem.